Step 1: Install CocoaPods

 pod 'Appboy-iOS-SDK' in your Podfile.

-We recommend that integrators import our full SDK as outlined above.
-However, if you are certain that you are only going to integrate a particular Braze feature then you have the option to import just the desired UI subspec instead of the full SDK.
+We recommend that integrators import our full SDK.
+However, if you are certain that you are only going to integrate a particular Braze feature, you can import just the desired UI subspec instead of the full SDK.

 Step 3: Installing the Braze SDK